mythz/jquip/README.md

   - $.extend
   - $.makeArray
   - $.hasClass
-  - $.typeOf - safe type of an variable
+  - $.typeOf - safe type of a variable
   - $.loadScript - (url, callback [, async]) load an external script dynamically
   - $.loadAsync - load js async and call `$(callback)` or `$.scriptsLoaded` when all scripts have been loaded
   - $.scriptsLoaded - register callbacks to be fired when all async scripts have been loaded.